 This smoked salmon sushi rolls recipe is a slightly modified Smoked Salmon Sushi Rolls recipe from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Smoked Salmon Sushi Rolls

 Yield 4 Rolls

 Step #2: Mash the avocado with mayo and sea salt

 Step #3: Spread avocado mixture on Nori sheet

 Step #4: Add cucumber and smoked salmon.